Bioprospecting: Weaknesses

 Although some potentially very useful microorganisms are known to exist in nature (eg. lignocellulose-metabolizing microbes), difficulties have been encountered cultivating these in a laboratory setting.
 This problem may be resolvable by genetically manipulating easier-to-culture organisms such as Escherichia coli or Streptomyces coelicolor to express the gene cluster responsible for the desired activity.

 Isolating and identifying the compound(s) responsible for a biological extract's activity can be difficult.
 Also, subsequent elucidation of the mechanism of action of the isolated compound can be time-consuming.
 Technological advancements in liquid chromatography, mass spectrometry and other techniques are helping to overcome these challenges.

 Implementing and enforcing bioprospecting-related treaties and legislation is not always easy.
 Drug development is an inherently expensive and time-consuming process with low success rates, and this makes it difficult to quantify the value of potential products when drafting bioprospecting agreements.
 Intellectual property rights may be difficult to award too.
 For example, legal rights to a medicinal plant may be disputable if it has been discovered by different people in different parts of the world at different times.

 Whilst the structural complexity of natural products is generally advantageous in drug discovery, it can make the subsequent manufacture of drug candidates difficult.
 This problem is sometimes resolvable by identifying the part of the natural product structure responsible for activity and developing a simplified synthetic analogue.
 This was necessary with the natural product halichondrin B, its simplified analogue eribulin now approved and marketed as an anticancer drug.

 Bioprospecting pitfalls

 Errors and oversights can occur at different steps in the bioprospecting process including collection of source material, screening source material for bioactivity, testing isolated compounds for toxicity, and identification of mechanism of action.

 Collection of source material

 Voucher deposition allows species identity to be re-evaluated if there are problems re-isolating an active constituent from a biological source.

 Prior to collecting biological material or traditional knowledge, the correct permissions must be obtained from the source country, land owner etc. Failure to do so can result in criminal proceedings and rejection of any subsequent patent applications.
 It is also important to collect biological material in adequate quantities, to have biological material formally identified, and to deposit a voucher specimen with a repository for long-term preservation and storage.
 This helps ensure any important discoveries are reproducible.
+Environmental impacts must also be considered as the over-harvesting of desirable species can put them at risk of extinction.